-If you’ve ever Googled the age of your favorite actor or the meaning of a word, the specific answer appearing on top of the search results at lightning speed is what I’m talking about.
+If you’ve ever searched for the age of your favorite actor or the meaning of a word, the specific answer appearing on top of the search results at lightning speed is what I’m talking about.

-The emergence of instant answers translates to a positive experience for the users but, interestingly, low click rates for websites providing these answers.
+The emergence of instant answers translates to a positive experience for the users but, interestingly, lower click rates for websites providing these answers.

 And the changes don’t stop there.

-Advertisements—which are the lifeblood of Google—will continue to reinvent themselves in the coming years.
+Ads, which are the lifeblood of Google, will continue to reinvent themselves in the coming years.